The $50K Business Blind Spot: Why 96% of Your Operational Issues Are Invisible to Leadership (And How to Find Them)

 Knowledge Silo Blind Spot

-- Are there key processes that are not documented?
+- Are key processes undocumented?

 Process Inefficiency Blind Spot

-Pricing and Margin Blind Spot
+Pricing & Margin Blind Spot

 - Have you analyzed profitability by customer segment?